verida/VIPs/VIPs/vip-6.md

 - `did` (via auth token)
 - `contextName` (via auth token)

+If a node is being added or removed it **must** be the last node to have `checkReplication` called.
+This ensures the node has a list of all the active databases and can ensure it is replicating correctly to the other nodes.

+The client SDK should call `checkReplication()` when opening a context to ensure the replication is working as expected.

 ### Identify valid storage nodes

 This will lookup the DID document and obtain a list of active endpoints for the user DID and context.
 It will ensure it is pushing data to all the endpoints in the DID document (and remove any it shouldn't be pushing to) for all the databases owned by that user.